Engee documentation

 Details

-Select this check box to add a status output port to the block.
-When you clear this check box, the block does not have a status output port.
+Select this option to add the status output port to the block.
+When you uncheck this box, the unit does not have a status output port.

 Dependencies

-Selecting this parameter enables the status output port.
+Selecting this option turns on the status output port.

 Default value